Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Larry already knew of Chris, seeing him at the gym a couple times per week.

-Making his way to the Benoit family property, he spoke to the neighbor Holly.
+Making his way to the Benoit family property, he spoke to the neighbor, Holly.

-Was he addressing it?
+Was he adjusting?

 But nothing more than that.

-Making his way to the Benoit family property, he spoke to the neighbor Holly.
+Making his way to the Benoit family property, he spoke to the neighbor, Holly.

 She made the offer to secure the family dogs, as she would often look after them while the family were away.

-She stepped in to secure the two German shepherds while Larry waited outside.
+Letting herself in with a key trusted from the family, she stepped in to secure the two German shepherds while Larry waited outside.

 However, just several minutes later, Holly sprinted out from the house, screaming frantically.

-While inside, she had found Chris's son Daniel, and he was dead.
+While inside, she had found Chris's son, Daniel, and he was dead.

 Police stormed the property, and upon inspection, they would also find the bodies of Nancy and Chris.